Information Box Group

 Elli Papangelakis

-My research focuses on the effects of urbanization and land-use change on the geomorphic processes of rivers.
-I use a combination of fieldwork, laboratory, and GIS research methods to better understand sediment transport processes, morphologic adjustments, and physical habitat characteristics of urban rivers.
-I am particularly interested in urban river restoration and management, specifically on assessing the performance of traditional restoration designs and in the development of novel river management strategies using the most advanced science and technology.
+Dr. Elli Papangelakis is an Assistant Professor in the School of Earth, Environment & Society at McMaster University.
+She has a multidisciplinary education background, with a BSc in Physics and Geography (University of Toronto), a MSc in Geography (UBC), and a PhD in Civil and Environmental Engineering (University of Waterloo).
+Her research focuses on the effects of urbanization and land-use change on the geomorphic processes of rivers through a combination of fieldwork, laboratory, and GIS research methods.
+Her primary goal is to better understand sediment transport processes, morphologic adjustments, and physical habitat characteristics of urban rivers.
+She is particularly interested in urban river restoration and management, specifically on assessing the performance of different restoration designs and in the development of novel river management strategies that bring together the most advanced science and technology from different fields.
+Most of her research focuses is confused in Southern Ontario, which provides an excellent example of heavily-urbanized and managed fluvial environments.
+She also works with salmon habitat restoration projects in British Columbia.

-Examples of exciting new approaches my research employs:
+Examples of exciting new approaches her research group employs:

 - Gravel augmentation to rehabilitate urban rivers